glencbz/notes/unit-3/rails/intro.md

 More info: [rails guides - getting started](http://guides.rubyonrails.org/getting_started.html#creating-the-blog-application)

-##Bundler / GemFile
+### Bundler / GemFile

-Bundler is a separate gem from Rails, and can be used outside of Rails, but Rails is going to depend on it to manage the RubyGems that our application needs.
+Bundler is a separate gem from Rails, and can be used outside of Rails.
+However, Rails is going to depend on it to manage the RubyGems that our application needs.
+It's a lot like npm for Node.

 The first thing that you need to know is that there are two files that matter to bundler: